-On Monday (March 27), three children and three staff members were gunned down at The Covenant School, a private Christian elementary school for preschool through sixth grade in Nashville, Tennessee.
+On Monday (March 27), three children and three staff members were gunned down at The Covenant School, a private Christian elementary school for preschool through sixth grade in, Tennessee.

 According to Metropolitan Nashville Police, the suspect, who was killed by responding officers, was identified as 28-year-old Audrey Hale.
 She was a transgender and former student of the school where the shooting occurred.